 Loss on Extinguishment of Debt.
-On January 23, 2004, we redeemed an aggregate principal amount of \$52.5 million of the outstanding 10 1/4% Senior Subordinated Notes due 2010 issued by the Company's subsidiaries Tempur-Pedic, Inc. and Tempur Production USA, Inc. The redemption price was 110.25% of the principal amount plus accrued interest, and the redemption was funded with a portion of the net proceeds of the initial public offering of the Company.
-We reflected the \$5.4 million redemption premium as a Loss on extinguishment of debt, a component of other income (expense), net in the accompanying Condensed Consolidated Statements of Income for the six months ended June 30, 2004.
+On January 23, 2004, we redeemed an aggregate principal amount of \$52.5 million of the outstanding Senior Subordinated Notes issued by the Company's subsidiaries Tempur-Pedic, Inc.

+and Tempur Production USA, Inc. The redemption price was 110.25% of the principal amount plus accrued interest, and the redemption was funded with a portion of the net proceeds of the initial public offering of the Company.
+We reflected the \$5.4 million redemption premium as a Loss on extinguishment of debt, a component of Other income (expense), net in the accompanying Condensed Consolidated Statements of Income for the nine months ended September 30, 2004.